anaremore/austins-trade-copier/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

----

-## 🙋 Feedback & Contributions

-This is a personal tool built by Austin with lots of vibes.
-Contributions are welcome—just open a PR or send feedback/issues on GitHub!

-> "Because one account isn't degenerate enough."